blackbaud/stache1/guide/index.md

 ##Rate limiting
 > TO DO:  This section is simply a prototype.
 The API team may not wish to employ Rate Limiting at this time.

 To make the API fast for everybody, rate limits apply.
 Unauthenticated requests are processed at the lowest rate limit.
-Authenticated requests with a valid access token benefit from higher rate limits — this is true even if endpoint doesn’t require an access token to be passed in the call.
+Authenticated requests with a valid access token benefit from higher rate limits — this is true even if the endpoint doesn’t require an access token to be passed in the call.
 Read Web API Authorization for more information about how to register an application and sign your requests with an access token.

 A way to reduce the amount of requests is to use endpoints that fetch multiple entities.
-If you are making many requests to get single constituents, events or Gifts, you can use endpoints such as Get Constituents, Get Events or Get Gifts instead.
+If you are making many requests to get single constituents, events or gifts, you can use endpoints such as Get Constituents, Get Events or Get Gifts instead.

 > Any new endpoints that retrieve multiple resources would have to be prioritized in the backlog.